denovochem/name_to_smiles/docs/resolvers.md

 resolved_smiles = resolve_compounds_to_smiles(['acetone'], [pubchem_resolver])
 ```

-## CIRPyNameResolver
+## CIRpyNameResolver
 This resolver uses the python library [CIRpy](https://github.com/mcs07/CIRpy), a Python interface for the Chemical Identifier Resolver (CIR) by the CADD Group at the NCI/NIH.

 Default weight for 'weighted' SMILES selection: 1

 ```
-from placeholder_name import CIRPyNameResolver cirpy_resolver = CIRPyNameResolver('cirpy')
+from placeholder_name import CIRpyNameResolver cirpy_resolver = CIRpyNameResolver('cirpy')

 resolved_smiles = resolve_compounds_to_smiles(['acetone'], [cirpy_resolver])
 ```

 ## ManualNameResolver
-This resolver uses a dataset of manually curated names and their corresponding SMILES, especially focused on common names that are incorrectly resolved by other resolvers (e.g. 'NAH').
+This resolver uses a dataset of manually curated names and their corresponding SMILES, especially focused on common names that are incorrectly resolved by other resolvers (e.g. 'NaH').

 Default weight for 'weighted' SMILES selection: 10